NATO to boost rapid reaction force, Ukraine military support | Law-Order

 Turkey also wants assurances that arms restrictions imposed by the two countries over Turkey's 2019 military incursion into northern Syria will be removed.

-Stoltenberg said that Turkish President Recep Tayyip Erdogan, Finnish President Sauli Niinisto, and the Swedish prime minister Magdalena Andersson have agreed to meet on the sidelines of the summit.
+Stoltenberg said that Turkish president Turkish President Recep Tayyip Erdogan, Finnish President Sauli Niinisto and the Swedish prime minister Magdalena Andersson have agreed to meet on the sidelines of the summit.

-"We have worked hard since Finland and Sweden applied for membership to ensure that they can join the alliance as soon as possible,'' Stoltenberg said.
-"I will not make any promises, but I can assure you that we are working actively to ensure progress because the application of Finland and Sweden to join NATO, are historic.''
+“We have worked hard since Finland and Sweden applied for membership to ensure that they can join the alliance as soon as possible,'' Stoltenberg said.
+“I will not make any promises, but I can assure you that we are working actively to ensure progress because the application of Finland and Sweden to join NATO, they are historic.''
+NATO released new defense spending figures showing that U.S. allies in Europe as well as Canada have increased defense spending for an eighth consecutive year.

+“By the end of the year, they will have invested well over 350 billion US dollars extra since we agreed our defense investment pledge in 2014,'' Stoltenberg said.

+NATO countries slashed their military budgets in the 1990s following the end of the Cold War, but upped spending when Russia annexed Ukraine's Crimean Peninsula in 2014.
+In that year, NATO allies also pledged to reach a defense budget target of 2% of their gross domestic product by 2024.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)